 Our Conclusion

-Alabama doesn’t help residents cut solar costs the way many surrounding states do, but there are still incentives you can apply for to shave off some expenses.
+Alabama doesn’t help residents cut solar costs in as many ways as some other states do, but there are still incentives you can apply for to shave off some expenses.
 We suggest looking into the federal solar tax credit and discussing opportunities with your utility provider.

 Does Alabama have solar incentives?